 Or we may think spirituality is about individual development alone.
 This work aims always at interconnection and dialogue.

 Sometimes spirituality involves beliefs, dogmas.
 This work develops your own ability to experience for yourself.
 To discern, choose, judge, decide.
 To love.
 To take the risk.

 Spiritual directions can seem to deny the heat and chill of emotions.
 This work allows for all the normal emotions and also transforms them, with practice, into new ways of seeing and doing.

 Often spiritual folks assert that the individual self should be transcended and discarded.
 This work finds a personal self that continues to exist no matter how immersed and spiritually connected we become.

 We often turn toward Eastern thinkers and forms, as if the whole tradition of the West were no longer valid – maybe because it has led to materialism and bloody conquest.
 This work finds the pacific and exciting strains within Western literature, philosophy and religion, and the places where, for all our differences, the monistic hints within world traditions can goad us into fruitful spiritual activity today.

-I don't know about you, but I know my mind is often distracted and jumpy, fumbling the keys so they don’t fit in the lock.
-I also know from graced moments following meditative practice that it is possible to strengthen the mind.
+I don't know about you, but my mind is often distracted and jumpy, fumbling the keys so they don’t fit in the lock.
+Probably we all know from graced moments, or following meditative practice, that it is possible to strengthen the mind.
 Then the world opens up all around.